 In May of 1972, four months after we were married the Air Force sent me to the Vietnam war and Korea for 13 months.
 Carol stayed behind in our apartment and worked at American Express at 32nd Street and Lincoln in Phoenix.
 Carol lived with me in my one room barracks bedroom at Kunsan Air Base, Korea, for three weeks in 1973.
 During the 13 months I was overseas we wrote a lot of letters to each other.
 When I returned to the States we decided to destroy all our letters because we didn’t want our future children to read what we thought was too much “mushy” language.
 I now regret destroying those letters.

-Carol and I have three children and three grandchildren.
-For the last 16 years Carol and I have worked closely in my law practice.
-She is the office manager, bookkeeper and the legal assistant in charge of our LLC formation practice.
+Carol and I have three children and four grandchildren.
+For the last 21 years Carol and I have worked closely in my law practice.
+She is the office manager and the bookkeeper.
 She is one of the reasons I’ve been able to have a very successful law practice.